 Julie Ewington is former Head of Australian Art, QAGOMA

 ‘The exhibition has really been a rewarding experience.
 There is no doubt the actual exhibition has been one of the crowning moments of my career.

 My association with QAGOMA goes back over many, many years so I have an idea as to how much work and effort goes into the preparation of an exhibition.
 In preparing for ‘Ten Years of Contemporary Art’, I was introduced to many of the ‘back room’ team who worked on the exhibition.
 On reflection two words come to mind, ‘enthusiasm’ and ‘dedication’.
 Each time I left the Gallery after visiting I had the distinct impression that the collective feeling was ‘this collection is important and is something special.’
 I am indeed indebted to all concerned who worked on the project.

 Friends and colleagues as well as peers have been overwhelming in their praise for the exhibition, and in turn their friends have also relayed favourable impressions.
 In fact many of my friends and extended family had no idea of the extent of my interest and involvement in the arts.

-I think one of the joys of this exhibition has been the exemplary selection by Curatorial Manager of Australian Art, Julie Ewington, of some of the finest pieces representing many of the best artists in Australia, and that today these are being seen together by the general public.
+I think one of the joys of this exhibition has been the exemplary selection of some of the finest pieces representing many of the best artists in Australia, and that today these are being seen together by the general public.

-Even though the exhibition will be closing shortly, more contemporary works will be acquired.
+Even though the exhibition is now closed, more contemporary works will be acquired.
 This means that more major works by senior career artists, mid-career artists, emerging artists, community Indigenous and urban Indigenous Australian artists, and video artists will become part of the Collection over time.’